proxmox/proxmox-backup/docs/system-booting.rst

 selected in the installer.

-For EFI Systems installed with ZFS as the root filesystem ``systemd-boot`` is used.
+For EFI Systems installed with ZFS as the root filesystem ``systemd-boot`` is used, unless Secure Boot is enabled.
 All other deployments use the standard ``grub`` bootloader (this usually also applies to systems which are installed on top of Debian).

 .. _systembooting-installer-part-scheme: